R2NorthstarTools/VTOL/README.md

-# NorthStar-Mod-Installer

--This Application Installs The NorthStar Launcher Created by BobTheBob and the countless modders.
+-This Application Installs The NorthStar Launcher Created by BobTheBob and the countless Modder’s.
 <br /><br /><br /><br />

 Current Features:

-*Updating Northstar Installations
+*Updating NorthStar Installations

 *Installation of the NorthStar Launcher By pulling the latest Json of the NorthStar repo to access the download.